Are you thinking about getting a teleprompter or confidence monitor to display lyrics?

 Do you need help remembering the words on stage but don’t want your audience to know?

 Well, you’re not alone.
-Thousands of performers rely on Stageprompters every day to help them with added confidence, enhanced performance and the ability to significantly expand the number of songs they can play live on stage.
-Here are a few more reasons why Stageprompter is the preferred teleprompter for musicians.
+Thousands of performers rely on Stageprompters every day to help them with added confidence, enhanced performance and the ability to significantly expand the number of songs they can play live.
+Here are a few more reasons why Stageprompter is the best teleprompter for musicians on stage.

 I am old.
 “Old” is a relative term, but one thing I know is that none of us are getting younger.
 I’m a big proponent of doing the right things to stay healthy, but there is no Fountain of Youth, so most tactics are a means of slowing down the aging process, not reversing it.
 My mind just does not work the way it used to.
 I sometimes walk into a grocery store and not know what I needed to buy.
 I can be introduced to someone, and immediately not have a clue what their name is.
 Please don’t take it personally, I really am glad to meet you, (and “Mrs. You”).
 The same goes for remembering lyrics.